-\item Finally, in rule \nameref{t-op}, we require that all arguments and the return value must be typable to the same security level $s$.
-Note in particular that we assume that \emph{no} operation is defined with an address \emph{return} type; i.e.\@ we do not allow any form of pointer arithmetic.
-Operations may be defined on addresses for their \emph{arguments}, e.g.\@ equality testing, but the return type must be one of the other value types, which can be given a security level.
-Thus, in the rule \nameref{t-op}, we also need to extract the security level $s$ from the types of the argument expressions. \end{itemize}
+\item Finally, in rule \nameref{exp_t_op}, we require that all arguments and the return value must be typable to the same security level $s$.
+Note in particular that we assume that no operation has an address as return type (hence, we do not allow any form of pointer arithmetic).
+Operations may be defined on addresses for their \emph{arguments} (e.g.,\@ for equality testing), but the return type must be one of the other base types, which can be given a security level.
+Thus, in rule \nameref{exp_t_op}, we also need to extract the security level $s$ from the types of the argument expressions. \end{itemize}